larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 48:45
-after, say, 8:00 p.m., and certainly, you do not want to get bright light exposure to your eyes 48:50 between 11:00 p.m. and 4:00 a.m., and here's why, David Berson, who I mentioned before, 48:56 and another and friend and colleague, Samer Hattar, who's director of the chronobiology unit at the National Institutes of Mental Health
+after, say, 8:00 p.m., and certainly, you do not want to get bright light exposure to your eyes 48:50 between 11:00 p.m. and 4:00 a.m.**, and here's why, David Berson, who I mentioned before, 48:56 and another and friend and colleague, Samer Hattar, who's director of the chronobiology unit at the National Institutes of Mental Health
 49:02
-published a paper in "Cell," which is a journal, another excellent journal, very high stringency, 49:07 showing that light that arrives to the eyes
+published a paper in "Cell," which is a journal, another excellent journal, very high stringency, 49:07 showing that **light that arrives to the eyes
 49:13
 between 11:00 p.m. and 4:00 a.m., approximately, suppresses the release of dopamine,
 49:20